japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 lastExecution: IncrementalExecution
 ----

-NOTE: `lastExecution` is part of the <<spark-sql-streaming-ProgressReporter.adoc#lastExecution, ProgressReporter Contract>> for the `QueryExecution` of a streaming query.
+NOTE: `lastExecution` is part of the <<spark-sql-streaming-ProgressReporter.md#lastExecution, ProgressReporter Contract>> for the `QueryExecution` of a streaming query.

-`lastExecution` is a <<spark-sql-streaming-IncrementalExecution.adoc#, IncrementalExecution>> (a `QueryExecution` of a streaming query) of the most recent (_last_) execution.
+`lastExecution` is a <<spark-sql-streaming-IncrementalExecution.md#, IncrementalExecution>> (a `QueryExecution` of a streaming query) of the most recent (_last_) execution.

 `lastExecution` is created when the <<extensions, stream execution engines>> are requested for the following:

-* `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch, run a single streaming micro-batch>> (when in <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch-queryPlanning, queryPlanning Phase>>)
+* `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runBatch, run a single streaming micro-batch>> (when in <<spark-sql-streaming-MicroBatchExecution.md#runBatch-queryPlanning, queryPlanning Phase>>)

-* `ContinuousExecution` stream execution engine is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous, run a streaming query>> (when in <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous-queryPlanning, queryPlanning Phase>>)
+* `ContinuousExecution` stream execution engine is requested to <<spark-sql-streaming-ContinuousExecution.md#runContinuous, run a streaming query>> (when in <<spark-sql-streaming-ContinuousExecution.md#runContinuous-queryPlanning, queryPlanning Phase>>)

 `lastExecution` is used when:

 * `StreamExecution` is requested to <<explain, explain a streaming query>> (via <<explainInternal, explainInternal>>)

-* `ProgressReporter` is requested to <<spark-sql-streaming-ProgressReporter.adoc#extractStateOperatorMetrics, extractStateOperatorMetrics>>, <<spark-sql-streaming-ProgressReporter.adoc#extractExecutionStats, extractExecutionStats>>, and <<spark-sql-streaming-ProgressReporter.adoc#extractSourceToNumInputRows, extractSourceToNumInputRows>>
+* `ProgressReporter` is requested to <<spark-sql-streaming-ProgressReporter.md#extractStateOperatorMetrics, extractStateOperatorMetrics>>, <<spark-sql-streaming-ProgressReporter.md#extractExecutionStats, extractExecutionStats>>, and <<spark-sql-streaming-ProgressReporter.md#extractSourceToNumInputRows, extractSourceToNumInputRows>>

-* `MicroBatchExecution` stream execution engine is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch-shouldConstructNextBatch, construct or skip the next streaming micro-batch>> (based on <<spark-sql-streaming-IncrementalExecution.adoc#shouldRunAnotherBatch, StateStoreWriters in a streaming query>>), <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch, run a single streaming micro-batch>> (when in <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch-addBatch, addBatch Phase>> and <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch-updateWatermark-commitLog, updating watermark and committing offsets to offset commit log>>)
+* `MicroBatchExecution` stream execution engine is requested to <<spark-sql-streaming-MicroBatchExecution.md#constructNextBatch-shouldConstructNextBatch, construct or skip the next streaming micro-batch>> (based on <<spark-sql-streaming-IncrementalExecution.md#shouldRunAnotherBatch, StateStoreWriters in a streaming query>>), <<spark-sql-streaming-MicroBatchExecution.md#runBatch, run a single streaming micro-batch>> (when in <<spark-sql-streaming-MicroBatchExecution.md#runBatch-addBatch, addBatch Phase>> and <<spark-sql-streaming-MicroBatchExecution.md#runBatch-updateWatermark-commitLog, updating watermark and committing offsets to offset commit log>>)

-* `ContinuousExecution` stream execution engine is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous, run a streaming query>> (when in <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous-runContinuous, runContinuous Phase>>)
+* `ContinuousExecution` stream execution engine is requested to <<spark-sql-streaming-ContinuousExecution.md#runContinuous, run a streaming query>> (when in <<spark-sql-streaming-ContinuousExecution.md#runContinuous-runContinuous, runContinuous Phase>>)

 * For debugging query execution of streaming queries (using `debugCodegen`)